LiyrAstroph/MICA2/docs/getting_started.rst

   FlagLineSysErr            1                # 0, not include systematic error of line; 1, include
                                              # defaul: 0, 0

+  NumPointRec              200               # number of points in reconstruction for each light curve
+                                             # note: a too large number causes very slow reconstruction
+                                             # default: 200

   #StrWidthPrior           [1:10:5:20]       # width priors if the default priors not good enough
                                              # format: [width1_1:width1_2:width2_1:width2_2...]
                                              # "WidthLimitLow" and "WidthLimitUpp" no longer applicable